ucr-ula/ucr-ula/README.md

-## UCR CSE Undergraduate Learning Assistants (Spring 2022)
+## UCR CSE Undergraduate Learning Assistants (Fall 2022)

 ### Are you an undergrad who wants help in one of these CSE courses?

-- <span style="color:magenta">Software: CS 10A, 10B, 10C </span> (formerly known as CS 10, 12, 14)
+- <span style="color:magenta">Software: CS 10A, 10B, 10C </span>
 - <span style="color:blue">Algorithms: CS 111, 141 </span>
 - <span style="color:orange">Computer systems: CS 61 </span>

 Your friendly neighborhood ULAs are ready to help!
-Just drop in to one of their help desk hours listed in the Calendar below with any questions you have. **It's free, and no advance registration required.** Sessions are held online through Zoom or outside [Bytes cafe](https://campusmap.ucr.edu/?find=Bytes) (the cafe on the ground level of Winston Chung Hall), and will start in **Week 3 of the Spring 2022 quarter** on April 11, 2022.
+Just drop in to one of their help desk hours listed in the Calendar below with any questions you have. **It's free, and no advance registration required.** Some sessions are held online through Zoom and others in <A HREF="images/chung-map_129.png" target="_blank">Winston Chung Hall 129</A>, and will start in **Week 3 of the Fall 2022 quarter**.

 ### CS 10A, 10B, 10C Calendar